electronicayciencia/ATECC608-Tools/README.md

 75e4ca11617b83e442d28fbcdb9210a4
 ```

 This method is useful to encrypt multiple blocks with a limited use key.
-Because it only counts one use.
+Because it only count as one use (the `gendig` command).

 Like using AES-128-CBC mode: